suguslove10/CertPilot/README.md

 - AWS credentials are encrypted before being stored in the database
 - Authentication is required for all sensitive operations
 - JWT tokens are used for secure API access

+## SSL Certificate Management

+CertPilot offers two approaches for SSL certificate management:

+### 1. Direct Certificate Installation (Original Method)

+- Uses Let's Encrypt with DNS-01 challenges via AWS Route53
+- Certificates are installed directly into containers (specifically targeting NGINX)
+- Requires port 443 to be exposed on the application containers
+- SSL termination happens inside each application container

+### 2. Traefik-based Certificate Management (New Method)

+- Uses Traefik as a reverse proxy and edge router
+- Certificates are managed centrally by Traefik
+- Applications can run on any internal port
+- Traefik handles SSL termination and routes traffic to the appropriate container
+- HTTP to HTTPS redirection is managed automatically
+- No need to expose port 443 on application containers

 ## License